cafeibit/Azure-Data-Engineering/readme.md

   With a stream, we have to assume we don't have enough data because we are starting with zero records.And unlike reading from a table or parquet file, there is nowhere from which to "read" the stream's schema.For this reason, we must specify the schema manually.

  To control how much data is pulled into Spark at once, we can specify the option `maxFilesPerTrigger`.
-In our example below, we will be reading in only one file for every trigger interval:
+In our example below, we will be reading in only one file for every trigger interval: `.option("maxFilesPerTrigger", 1)`

-.option("maxFilesPerTrigger", 1)
+#### Writing a Stream

+The method `DataFrame.writeStream` returns a DataStreamWriter used to configure the output of the stream.

+There are a number of parameters to the DataStreamWriter configuration:
+  * Query's name (optional) - This name must be unique among all the currently active queries in the associated SQLContext.
+  * Trigger (optional) - Default value is ProcessingTime(0) and it will run the query as fast as possible.
+  * Checkpointing directory (optional for pup/sub sinks)
+  * Output mode
+  * Output sink
+  * Configuration specific to the output sink, such as:
+  * The host, port and topic of the receiving Kafka server
+  * The file format and final destination of files

+  A <a href="https://spark.apache.org/docs/latest/api/python/pyspark.sql.html?highlight=foreach#pyspark.sql.streaming.DataStreamWriter.foreach"target="_blank">custom sink via `writeStream.foreach(...)`
+Once the configuration is completed, we can trigger the job with a call to `.start()`

 ##  <h2 id="section11">Describe Azure Databricks Delta Lake architecture</h2>